isabella232/apprenda-apigee-integration/README.md

 ### Create OAuth Proxy

 You can use an OAuth proxy in Apigee to validate your access token.
 This proxy is provided by Apigee and so it may already be on your account, called "oauth".
-If not, it is provided in the Apprenda repo in the "Apigee Proxies" folder, or directly [here](https://github.com/apprenda/apprenda-apigee-integration/blob/master/Apigee%20Proxies/oauth.zip).
-This proxy does not have any target endpoints and is not attached to any app or product, all it does is generate an access token from your client credentials.
+If not, OAuthProxy.zip is provided in the releases folder [here](https://github.com/apprenda/apprenda-apigee-integration/releases).
+This proxy does not have any target endpoints and is not attached to any app or product.
+This proxy is used to generate an access token from your client credentials.

 Upload the OAuth proxy (if you don't already have it).
 Your proxy should look like this: